 PS: If you bookmark this link, it will be refreshed with the latest month’s data.
 I usually post the update in the first week of each month.

-Click the relevant month to see what the weather was back then.
+Click the relevant month below to see what the weather was back then.
 Months highlighted in bold had an abnormality index exceeding 100% indicating unusual weather.
 Alternatively click the Weather Tracker hash tag below this post to see a list of all such posts.

 - Click here for the latest month.